MicrosoftDocs/sql-docs/docs/big-data-cluster/notebooks-guidance.md

 ![image11](media/notebooks-guidance/image11.png)

-Choose the Spark Kernel in the drop down for the kernels and in the cell type/paste in
+Choose the Spark Kernel in the drop-down for the kernels and in the cell type/paste in

 ![image12](media/notebooks-guidance/image12.png)

-Click **Run**  you should see the Spark Application being started and this will create the Sparksession  **spark** and will define the **HelloWorld** object.
+Click **Run**  you should see the Spark Application being started and this will create the Spark session  **spark** and will define the **HelloWorld** object.

 The Notebook should look similar to the following image.